deanpeters/product-manager-prompts/README.md

 2. <span style="color:red">**CUT AND PASTE THE ENTIRE PROMPT**</span> from the code view (note, I said **Code View**) into your favorite AI assistant (ChatGPT, Claude, Gemini, etc.); yes, comments and all.
 3. **Reach out and let me know** how your prompting goes.
 I've tested all these on ChatGPT Plus, GPT-4o, GPT-3.5, Claude Opus & Sonnet, and Gemini 1.0.
 4. Take the [Productside AI Innovation for Product Management Workshop](https://www.productside.com/courses/ai-innovation-for-product-managers/) if you'd like to learn how to weave these prompts into shaping your product strategy.
-5. Experiment, improve, contribute.
+5. Read the [Prompting Style Guide](https://github.com/deanpeters/product-manager-prompts/blob/main/prompting-style-guide.md) to assist you as you experiment, improve, and contribute to this repo.
 Let's learn together.

 ## Repo Description